Lung-Yu/Lung-Yu.github.io/docs/test-playbook/Check CV Page and Language Selector.md

 ## Expected Results
-- runnable playwright test file and save in tests directory of this project.
+- runnable playwright test file
-- execute 'npx playwright test'
+- All specified sections should be present on the page.
+- The language should successfully switch to Traditional Chinese (TW).
+- If the above steps are successful, ensure that the saved test file can pass the test.